Frequent forgetfulness and difficulty with routine tasks may be more than just aging.

-Yes, participation is voluntary.
+Yes, your involvement in the study is voluntary.
 The participant may stop participating at any time.
 If the participant decides to stop early, please notify the study team.
-The study team will ask the participant to return to the study office at least once for follow-up tests to check the participant’s health once the investigational medication has been stopped.
+The study team will ask the participant to return to the study office at least once for follow up tests to check the participant's health once the investigational medication has been stopped.

 No. The participant will receive all study-related care, including the investigational medication, at no charge.
 The participant does not need insurance to participate in this study and the participant’s insurance company will not be notified.

 No. The participant’s doctor does not have to give his or her permission to take part in the study.
-However, either the participant or the study doctor, with the participant’s permission, may contact the personal doctor to discuss the participant’s participation and progress throughout the study.
+However, either the participant or the study doctor, with the participant’s involvement, may contact the personal doctor to discuss the participant’s involvement and progress throughout the study.